 Beirut's Resilient Tech and Startup Scene

 Despite the crisis, Beirut maintains a tech ecosystem that punches above its weight.
 The Beirut Digital District (BDD, Mar Mikhael area) hosts startups, freelancers, and tech companies.
-Lebanon has produced notable tech companies: Anghami (Arab streaming platform, IPO on NASDAQ), Gramophone (social commerce), and a vibrant freelancer community on Upwork and Fiverr.
+Lebanon has produced notable tech companies: Anghami (Arab streaming platform, IPO on NASDAQ), Gramophone (social commerce), and a busy freelancer community on Upwork and Fiverr.
 Lebanese developers and designers earn in USD, making them natural crypto users.

 The combination of USD earnings, LBP instability, and distrust of banks means Lebanese tech workers often prefer to receive payment in USDT or USDC rather than bank transfers.
 A crypto card is the spending bridge for these earnings.